 4. OpenView Partners: The PLG Strategy Playbook

 OpenView packages expert insights, benchmarks, and operator stories as freely available products.
-The firmâs content builds credibility and attracts the exact founders and teams they want to work with, creating a preâqualified audience for partnerships and investments4.
+Their content builds credibility and attracts the founders and teams they want to work with, creating a pre-qualified audience for partnerships and investments4.

-PLG Tactic: Content as a Free Product
+PLG tactic: Content as a free product

-By offering highâquality, noâcost reports and frameworks, OpenView educates the market and earns mindshare with founders well before transactional conversations begin.
+By offering high-quality reports and frameworks at no cost, OpenView educates the market and earns mindshare well before transactional conversations begin.

-How to replicate OpenViewâs model
+How to replicate OpenView’s model

 - Productize your proprietary insights into accessible formats.